syoon123/conch/README.md

 * Support for tab auto-completion, history navigation with vertical arrow keys, text navigation with horizontal arrow keys (via GNU readline)

 ### Attempted:
+* Color support (for prompt) in shell (?)
+* Beautifying prompt (ie. show only current base directory, not entire path from root), etc.

 ### Bugs:
 * ~~On first starting the shell, if the user types a command and then deletes it using backspace, the user is able to delete the prompt as well~~